 The design team consisting of ECHO urban design, ORANGE architects, Moederscheim Moonen, More Architecture and Studio Nauta – commissioned by Rotterdam developers Leyten and Stebru – has won the tender for the Zomerhofkwartier (ZOHO) in Rotterdam!

 ZoHo is an area adjacent to Rotterdam’s Central Business District.
 In the past decade, creative professionals have turned a brownfield into a lively district.

 This low-rise business area with its own identity will be transformed into a mixed neighborhood to meet the city’s urgent densification challenges.
 It will become a new creative district where not only existing local businesses , but also a mix of new neighborhood residents can flourish.
 It is bound to set new standards for urban living and working.

 Densification with identity preservation The design accommodates multiple ambitions that withstand long-term development.
 Building upon what is already there: a strong community of creative professionals.
 By adding new layers and embracing existing ones, the creative population already present in the area can flourish and at the same time, being able to allocate residential space for a mixed population of new residents.
 Striving to keep social and middle class in the city.

 We stack three habitats: lab, land(scape) and city.
-Where a mix in housing (from social to privately owned, from micro-apart ments to townhouses where studio and living space is combined) is spread across the levels.
-The main thought behind the plan is that we don’t just stack different layers, but intertwine layers by adding collective spaces for social cohesion.
-With the rooft op park as the most visible and defining feature.
+Where a mix in housing (from social to privately owned, from micro-apartments to townhouses) is spread across levels.
+Not just stacking different layers, but intertwining by adding collective spaces for social cohesion.